 Trust account not used during the audit period

 If the trust account held or managed trust funds at any time during the audit period, you must have this trust account audited.
-If this trust account did not hold or manage trust funds for the entirety of the audit period, you are not required to have the account audited.
+If this trust account did not hold or manage trust funds at all during the audit period, you are not required to have this trust account audited.
 However, you must still confirm this via your myCAV account.